 It is expected that during the implementation of cognitive systems in the UHF frequency bands, base stations` transmitters will be installed at different locations in cities and rural areas, and user terminals will be used almost everywhere.
 In such conditions, it is difficult to predict how to ensure compatibility of cognitive devices and cable TV broadcasting networks.
 The assurance of compatibility by conventional methods, such as careful planning of cognitive radio networks, reducing the power and using bandpass filters, will be possible only for the downlink – i.e. for base stations, which should be installed at a distance from houses and limited by the level of radiation in the direction of houses.

-At least one administration indicates adoption of requirements for analogue cable ready TV receivers to reject direct pickup interference, and after conducting its own tests for WSDs and noting that cable television systems have full discretion to design their equipment to be immune to ambient radio frequency energy, relied on a 100 mW (20 dBm) power limit and transmit power control for personal/portable devices to protect cable television systems.

 Annex 1